nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-Additionally, we copied host vectors to device implicitly during device
+Additionally, we copied host vectors to device implicitly during device buffer
-buffer creation.
-These implicit transfers don't produce OpenCL events,
+creation.
+These implicit transfers don't produce OpenCL events, and are thus
-and are thus unavailable for profiling.
-As such, we must make these
+unavailable for profiling.
+As such, we should make these operations explicit:
-operations explicit:

 ~~~~~~~~~~~~~~~{.c}